ckorgial/LAD-LRT-ENF-Detetection/README.md

 # Robust LAD-LRT ENF Detetection

-This repo contains the codes of the proposed Robust Least Absolute Deviations (LAD) ENF detector.
 We would like to acknowledge (Han et al.) for their work [Detection of Electric Network Frequency in Audio Recordings–From Theory to Practical Detectors](https://ieeexplore.ieee.org/document/9143185) which inspired us to develop our robust detector.
 We would like to thank them for sharing their codes in [ENF_Detection](https://github.com/ghuawhu/ENF-WHU-Dataset/tree/master/ENF_Detection) folder.

+# Our Paper

+This repo contains the codes of the proposed Least Absolute Deviations (LAD) ENF detector described in the **Electric Network Frequency Detection Unsing Least Absolute Deviations** paper.
+The paper was submitted to the ***2023 IEEE International Conference on Acoustics, Speech, and Signal Processing*** (ICASSP 2023).

 # Dataset